List of DC Comics characters: D: Doctor Impossible

 Sometime later, Impossible is hired by Doctor Sivana to build the Methuselah Device that can either make a man immortal or resurrect the dead.
 Sivana wants to use it for Deathstroke to heal his son Jericho and his Titans team.
 The device is destroyed by other members of the Titans and Impossible refuses to rebuild it, claiming it is an abomination.

 Equipment and abilities of Doctor Impossible

 While Mister Miracle is aided by his benevolent Mother Box and uses Boom Tubes to travel from place to place, Doctor Impossible uses a Father Box and "Hush Tubes."
 Though Father Boxes have been featured in other stories as Apokoliptian technology that was based on the Mother Box, "Hush Tubes," however, have not been explained or utilized in any other stories.

-In addition to his technological expertise, Impossible has a great level intellect and also is an experienced escape artist and expert martial artist with superhuman physical attributes.
+In addition to his technological expertise, Impossible has been described as having great intellect and also is an experienced escape artist and expert martial artist with superhuman physical attributes.